From Brief to Publish: Streamlining Content Approvals in Agency Life

 If you have clearly defined:

 The team already has a strong foundation to work from.
 One important thing here is to have the right tools.
 A content manager connects the client and the creative team, while tools like Asana, ClickUp, or EasyContent give everyone a clear overview of tasks.
-For example, in EasyContent, once you create a brief, you can immediately jump into drafting and start writing, which speeds things up a lot.
-No time is wasted on emails and scattered documents, everything is centralized and ready to go.
+This makes it super easy for everyone to be on the same page.

 Defining Approval Workflows